For the Parents of Struggling Young Adults

 For nearly a decade, parents (and their clinicians and referring professionals) have turned to the JCAHO-accredited Optimum Performance Institute (OPI) to help their young adult find the emotional stability, balance and direction they seek.

-We acted in response to parents who told us their son or daughter with Borderline Personality Disorder (BPD):
+We acted in response to parents who told us their young adult with Borderline Personality Disorder (BPD):

 - was not responding to past treatment or current therapies;